wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_vm_binary.md

 ## Starting the MI server

 1. Before you execute the product startup script, be sure to set the JAVA HOME in your machine.
-Use a [JDK that is compatible with WSO2 Enterprise Integrator](https://docs.wso2.com/display/compatibility/Tested+Operating+Systems+and+JDKs).
 2. Open a terminal and navigate to the `MI_HOME/bin/` directory, where `MI_HOME` is the home directory of the distribution you downloaded.
 3. Execute the relevant command: